nack424/nack424/README.md

 # Hello!
 Nack's here 🖐🖐🖐
-I'm currently senior student studying in science bachelor at Chiang Mai university, Thailand📖.
-I'm comfortable when working with deep learning model in image processing and computer vision👁‍🗨.
-I also have a goal to learn more about machine translation, frontend developing, and developer tools❤️‍🔥.
+I'm recently graduated student from science bachelor at Chiang Mai university, Thailand.
+I'm comfortable when working with computer vision.
+I also have a goal to learn more about machine translation, frontend developing, and developer tools.

 ## 🛠 Skill and Tools
 ### Programming Languages